ErpNetDocs/tech/concepts/multi-language.md

 If the user does not enter the latin translation, the system automatically generates one, based on transliteration.

 ## Default Language Configuration
 The default language is fundamental to the system's operation from day one.
 It serves as the base language from which all translations are derived and to which they are returned.
-Once the default language is set, it is strongly recommended not to change it.
+Once the default language is set, it is strongly recommended **not to change it**.

 This setting is configured via the “Default language” option, which defines the default language for multilingual fields.
 For example: en – English